Eskom Proposes Five Year Tariff Increase Plan: How Will This Affect Households?

 Reduce Eskom Dependency

 From an economical and environmental perspective and in light of the proposed five year tariff increases, residential renewable energy systems are becoming a more viable option.
 In the past, solar PV systems were highly expensive to install and maintain and return on investment would only be achieved after a period of twelve to fifteen years.
 However, the cost of PV technology has become more accessible and the South African renewable energy industry more competitive, meaning that return on investment can be reached in as little as four to six years.
-Furthermore, Eskom has recently launched a pilot project where energy savings from 10kWp plus are compensated at R1.22/kWh.
+Furthermore, Eskom has recently launched a pilot project where energy savings from 10kWp plus solar power are compensated at R1.22/kWh.
 It’s likely that government incentives will be implemented in the future, making solar PV an attractive alternative to being dependent on Eskom.